Equity Release Pitfalls

 Providers who are members of the ERC must now allow customers to make voluntary partial repayments without an ongoing commitment.

-Making voluntary repayments is a great way to keep the interest costs down on your loan5
+Making voluntary repayments is a great way to keep the interest costs down on your loan.5

 #2.
-Taking More Money Than You Need
+Borrowing More Money Than You Need

-Taking more money than you need can be a natural reaction to knowing how much money you have at your disposal.
+Borrowing more money than you need can be a natural reaction to knowing how much money you have at your disposal.

 One way to prevent this is to apply for a drawdown equity release plan instead of a lump sum plan.